nuodb/jira-zd-sync/README.md

 ## Configuration

-Set the following environment variables:
+Set the following environment variables in `.env.production` and `.env.development` based on the usage. **Do not commit files with secrets.** For sharing variable names, use a `.env.example` file:

 - `ZENDESK_DOMAIN` - Zendesk API base URL
 - `ZENDESK_EMAIL` - Zendesk user email